Edward Snowden: Hong Kong

+Ben Wizner, a lawyer with the American Civil Liberties Union (ACLU) and legal adviser to Snowden, later disputed this, saying in January 2014, "Every news organization in the world has been trying to confirm that story.
+They haven't been able to, because it's false."

-On June 22, 18 days after the publication of Snowden's NSA documents began, officials revoked his U.S. passport.
-On June 23, Snowden boarded a commercial Aeroflot flight, SU213, to Moscow, accompanied by Sarah Harrison of WikiLeaks, with an intended final destination of Ecuador due to an Ecuadorian emergency travel document that Snowden had acquired.
+On June 22, 2013, 18 days after the publication of Snowden's NSA documents began, officials revoked his U.S. passport.
+On June 23, Snowden boarded a commercial Aeroflot flight, SU213, to Moscow, accompanied by Sarah Harrison of WikiLeaks, with an intended final destination of Ecuador arranged in an Ecuadorian emergency travel document that Snowden had acquired.
 However Snowden became initially stranded in Russia upon his landing in Moscow when his U.S. passport was revoked.
 Hong Kong authorities said that Snowden had not been detained for the U.S. because the request had not fully complied with Hong Kong law and there was no legal basis to prevent Snowden from leaving.
 On June 24, a U.S. State Department spokesman rejected the explanation of technical noncompliance, accusing the Hong Kong government of deliberately releasing a fugitive despite a valid arrest warrant and after having sufficient time to prohibit his travel.
 That same day, Julian Assange said that WikiLeaks had paid for Snowden's lodging in Hong Kong and his flight out.
 Assange also asked Fidel Narváez, consul at the Ecuadorian embassy in London, to sign an emergency travel document for Snowden.
 Snowden said that having the document gave him "the confidence, the courage to get on that plane to begin the journey".

 In October 2013, Snowden said that before flying to Moscow, he gave all the classified documents he had obtained to journalists he met in Hong Kong and kept no copies for himself.
 In January 2014, he told a German TV interviewer that he gave all of his information to American journalists reporting on American issues.
 During his first American TV interview, in May 2014, Snowden said he had protected himself from Russian leverage by destroying the material he had been holding before landing in Moscow.